Bio

 My first great moment happened in 1952 when I came into the world in Peterborough, Canada.
 By age eleven I wanted to be a writer, and although I got many things wrong in life, one thing I got right was to hang onto the writing dream and pursue it single-mindedly.
 After earning an M.A. in English from the University of Manitoba, I spent my twenties doing odd jobs to support my writing, from garbage-collecting to journalism to library work.

-In 1982 I married Karen, a family doctor.
-We spent our first year of marriage studying theology at Regent College in Vancouver, and we’ve lived in British Columbia ever since.
-We have one daughter, Heather, born in 1987, who is pursuing dance studies in Toronto.
+In 1982 I married Karen, a family physician (now retired).
+We spent our first year of marriage studying theology at Regent College in Vancouver, and lived in British Columbia for the next 35 years.
+In 2018 we moved to Bracebridge, Ontario, to be closer to our daughter Heather.
+Married to Sean, she is pursuing a dance career in Toronto.

-Turning to novel-writing at age fifty has meant a radical change.
+Turning to novel-writing later in life has meant a radical change.
 In many ways I had to learn my craft all over again and work through many fears and insecurities.
-The result, however, is deeply satisfying, and now with more novels on the way I have a renewed sense of challenge and joy in my work.
+The result, however, is deeply satisfying, and now with more fiction on the way I have a renewed sense of challenge and joy in my work.